Title 23.1. Institutions of Higher Education; Other Educational and Cultural Institutions

 B. The Commission is designated the official agency of the Commonwealth to receive and disburse any funds made available to the Commonwealth by the National Endowment for the Arts and the Fund pursuant to § 23.1-3227.

-C. The Commission shall consist of 13 members appointed by the Governor subject to confirmation by the General Assembly.
-No employee of the Commonwealth or member of the General Assembly is eligible for appointment as a member of the Commission.
-At least one but no more than two members shall be appointed from each congressional district in the Commonwealth.
+C. The Commission shall consist of nine members appointed by the Governor subject to confirmation by the General Assembly.
+No member of the General Assembly is eligible for appointment as a member of the Commission.
+At least one member shall be appointed from each of the eight superintendent's regions.

 D. Members shall be appointed for one term of five years; however, a member appointed to serve an unexpired term is eligible to serve a full five-year term immediately succeeding the unexpired term.
 Appointments to fill vacancies, other than by expiration of a term, shall be for the unexpired terms.
 Vacancies shall be filled in the same manner as the original appointments.
 No member who serves a full five-year term is eligible for reappointment during the five-year period following the expiration of his term.